Manhaas10/SE-group-clone/README.md

-# 🔄 Hostel Management System – Workflow Overview
+# 🔄 Hostel Connect– Workflow Overview

 This document explains the complete **workflow** of the Hostel Management System project, including how different modules function and interact between **students** and **caretakers**.